Get the Marcus mobile banking app

 To attack two pervasive forms of clutter, electronics and papers, install a wall-mounted charging station and mail organizer.
 You can buy both readymade, or construct custom versions out of wood or metal.

 If your entryway has the room, build a bench where people can sit down to remove their shoes, with wooden lockers or cubbies for each family member behind it.
+The extra storage space can make a big difference in keeping your entryway organized and still usable.

-This project may not even require tools; you can screw off most shower heads, then screw on a new one.
+This project may not even require tools; you can screw off most shower heads, then screw on a new energy-efficient one.
 The Environmental Protection Agency estimates that the average family could save a whopping 2,700 gallons of water a year by replacing their existing shower heads with ones that earn their WaterSense label, which guarantees that it uses no more than two gallons of water per minute.

 You don’t have to be a plumber to carry out this project, but you should look up some step-by-step instructions online if it’s your first time.
 The EPA estimates that, by replacing toilets with WaterSense labeled models, a household can cut toilet water use by 20% to 60%.